kevindirect/thesis-code/data/axefiles/README.md

 * All axefiles are either root axefiles, views on root axefiles, or children of those children (basically a tree structure)

 ## content
 The fields of a dg/cs file are 'all' and 'subsets'.
 Both are required and nullable.
-The subsets of the cs (column subsetter) file must be the same as the 'dg' (df getter) if they exist.
+The subsets of the cs (column subsetter) file must be the same as the 'dg' (df getter) if the are subsets.

 ## crunch/data/axefiles/ directory structure
 Every directory in here (crunch/data/axefiles/) is flat, no nested directories.
 Each directory is named after the root axefile in that